SwiftGen/SwiftGen/README.md

 This will generate a `enum Name` in an extension of `UIColor`, with one `case` per color listed in the text file passed as argument.

-The text file is expected to have one line per color to register, each line being composed by the Name to give to the color, followed by ":", followed by the Hex representation of the color (like `rrggbb` or `rrggbbaa`, optionally prefixed by `#` or `0x`).
+The input file is expected to be either:

+* a [plain text file](UnitTests/fixtures/colors.txt), with one line per color to register, each line being composed by the Name to give to the color, followed by ":", followed by the Hex representation of the color (like `rrggbb` or `rrggbbaa`, optionally prefixed by `#` or `0x`).
 Whitespaces are ignored.

-SwiftGen can also read [`*.clr` files](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/DrawColor/Concepts/AboutColorLists.html#//apple_ref/doc/uid/20000757-BAJHJEDI).
+* a [JSON file](UnitTests/fixtures/colors.json), representing a dictionary of names -> values, each value being the hex representation of the color
+* a [XML file](UnitTests/fixtures/colors.xml), expected to be the same format as the Android colors.xml files, containing tags `<color name="AColorName">AColorHexRepresentation</color>`
+* a [`*.clr` file](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/DrawColor/Concepts/AboutColorLists.html#//apple_ref/doc/uid/20000757-BAJHJEDI) used by Apple's Color Paletes.

 For example you can use this command to generate colors from one of your system color lists:

 ```
 swiftgen colors ~/Library/Colors/MyColors.clr